eRegister/bahmni_docker_base/README.md

 ## bahmni_docker_base

-This repo focused on maintaining a bare-bones docker image which all images will be based off of.
+This repo focused on maintaining a bare-bones docker image which all images will be based off of